A Thanksgiving story: Florida has its own wild turkey subspecies

 Wild turkeys crossing a trail at Riverbend Park in Jupiter.
 Read more about Riverbend Park (Photo by Bonnie Gross)

-We frequently encounter Florida’s wild turkeys while camping, hiking, bicycling and kayaking in Florida, so a tribute to our feathered friends is only fitting on Thanksgiving.
+We frequently encounter Florida’s wild turkeys while camping and hiking in Florida, so a tribute to our feathered friends is only fitting on Thanksgiving.

-Did you know Florida is home to its own unique turkey subspecies?
+Florida is home to a unique turkey subspecies

 florida wild turkey